Medical Eye Care

 Common Medical Eye Conditions

-Eye infections occur when bacteria, fungi and viruses invade any part of the eyeball or area surrounding the eye.
+Medical eye conditions such as eye infections occur when bacteria, fungi and viruses invade any part of the eyeball or area surrounding the eye.
 This includes the clear surface of the eye (cornea) and the thin, moist membrane lining the outer and inner eyelid (conjunctiva).
 Some examples of viral, fungal and bacterial eye infections include:

 - Pink Eye or Conjunctivitis